Elegant Henna tattoo design

 ~:~ Typical spices assortment ~:~

-The most important/frequently used spices in Indian cuisine are chilli pepper, black mustard seed (rai), cumin (jeera), turmeric (haldi, manjal), fenugreek (methi), asafoetida (hing, perungayam), ginger (adrak, inji), coriander, and garlic (lassan, poondu).
-Popular spice mixes are garam masala which is usually a powder of five or more dried spices, commonly including cardamom, cinnamon, and clove.
-Each region, and sometimes each individual chef, has a distinctive blend of Garam Masala.
-Goda Masala is a popular spice mix in Maharashtra.
-Some leaves are commonly used like tejpat (cassia leaf), coriander leaf, fenugreek leaf and mint leaf.
-The common use of curry leaves is typical of all South Indian cuisine.
+Goda Masala is a prevalant spice mix in Maharashtra.
+Some of the leaves are used in whole or crushed form like tejpat (cassia leaf), coriander leaf, fenugreek leaf and mint leaf.
+The use of curry leaves is typical of all South Indian cuisine.
 In sweet dishes, cardamom, nutmeg, saffron, and rose petal essence are used.

 © www.HennaArts.com ~ Henna Arts and Crafts